 - Elements of $\boldsymbol{\beta}$ are called fixed effects.

 - Elements of b are called random effects.

 - Models with both are called mixed.

-Main application
+Main application of random effects models

 A random factor is one in which the values of the factor are a random sample from a populations of values.